Last Modified: January 5, 2013

 Vox & Speech Compression

-I personally don't recommend using VOX mobile, but if you do, please use a headset with a noise canceling microphone.
+The use of VOX while mobile-in-motion is not recommended, and the reasons should be obvious.
+However, if you do use VOX, then a headset with a noise canceling microphone is a prerequisite.
 Further, turn your anti vox to its lowest setting, and turn off your speaker.
 If you don't, you may encounter some receive distortion.
 You don't normally hear this when using a speaker in a quiet home setting, but in a relatively noisy vehicle it is very noticeable when using a headset.

 ☜Return☜